Best Route Assistant

 3. In the details view, open the Route tab.

-The map shown next to offers in the Orders module in the Accepted and Archived tabs is view-only.
+The map next to offers in the Orders module on the Accepted and Archived tabs is available in view-only mode (no editing of route or approach legs).

 • Maps

-1. From the main menu, open the Maps module.
+1. From the menu, open the Maps module.

-2. Turn on the Best Route Assistant and enter the locations.
+2. Enable the Best Route Assistant and enter locations.

-Move the green toggle to switch between the basic version (Route Calculator) and the extended version (Best Route Assistant).
+Move the green slider to choose between the Route Calculator (basic version) and the extended Best Route Assistant (BRA).

-You can edit individual items in the Costs, Route and time, and Rate tabs.
-Click the pencil icon to edit.
+You can edit individual items on the Costs and Rate tabs.
+Click the pencil icon on the right.

 1. Open the Maps module.

-2. Select the start and destination (add waypoints if needed).
+2. Select the start and destination locations (add via points if needed).

-3. Set the departure date and time and the load weight.
+1. Set the departure date and time and the cargo weight.

-In some countries, calculating toll costs correctly requires providing the transport start date and time (set them in the route parameters before clicking Recalculate route).
+In some countries, correctly calculating toll charges requires providing the transport start date and time (set it in the route parameters before you click Recalculate route).

-If you plan a route based on an existing offer or order, the route points will already be filled in.
-When planning a route from scratch:
+If you’re planning based on an existing offer or order, the route points will already be filled in.
+For planning from scratch:

 1. Enter the locations for the route you want to plan.